WanderSearch Wairarapa Charitable Trust

 Have another question?

-- DO ensure the recipient is wearing the pendant or carrying the key ring at all times.
+- DO ensure the recipient is wearing the pendant at all times.

 - DO shower with the pendant, they are water resistant (however it would be prudent to remove the pendant before swimming).

-- DO contact us if the recipient loses the pendant or key ring, moves address or no longer requires the use of the pendant or key ring.
+- DO contact us if the recipient loses the pendant, moves address or no longer requires the use of the pendant.

-- DO report any damage immediately so that we can repair or replace the pendant or key ring.
+- DO report any damage immediately so that we can repair or replace the pendant.

 - DO wear the pendant if the recipient has a pacemaker, but wear it as an anklet.
 It is recommended that the pendant is at least 15cm away from the pacemaker so as not to interfere with each other.

-- DO NOT delay calling the Police (Dial 111) if the person wearing the pendant or carrying the key ring goes missing.
+- DO NOT delay calling the Police (Dial 111) if the person wearing the pendant goes missing.

-- DO NOT fly with the pendant or key ring while it is turned on (it is a transmitting device and could interfere with the electronics on the plane).
+- DO NOT fly with the pendant while it is turned on (it is a transmitting device and could interfere with the electronics on the plane).
 Contact us and, if travelling within New Zealand, we can arrange for the pendant to be turned off and on.

-- DO NOT wear the pendant or carry the key ring around magnetic fields, for example a Bio-Mag bed.
-Both are turned on and off with a magnet.
+- DO NOT wear the pendant around magnetic fields, for example a Bio-Mag bed.
+The pendant is turned on and off with a magnet.

 When they go missing...